 There is another command that will trigger the same effect but only works in Windows 10 and Windows 11:

 There is a PowerShell module for Windows Update.
 You can install and run the module to check for new updates.
-There are three steps for running Windows Update through PowerShell.
-Running the following commands step by step:
+There are three steps to running Windows Update through PowerShell.
+Run the following commands step by step: